addrummond/mlm/manual/manual.md

 adjust, then tap the center pad to confirm and return to the reading display.

 All ISO numbers shown on the inside of the wheel are full stop ISOs.
 Third stop ISOs are shown as bullets.
-Towards the upper end of the ISO range, no third stop positions are shown between the full stops.
 If one of these ISOs is selected, you can adjust it by ±⅓ stop by pressing and holding the left or right pads until one of the ±⅓ stop indication lights turns on.
 The left light means “go one third of a stop counterclockwise” (i.e., decrease the ISO number